(19th March 2013 – 20.5 miles)

-Pat, carrying only a day-sack, set a fast pace and his back was to become a familiar sight over the following days.
+Pat, carrying only a day-sack, set a fast pace and his back became a familiar sight over the following days.

-It was wet and slushy under foot but we covered the ground pretty quickly.
-And we didn’t get lost – which was nice.
+In places, the going was wet and slushy but we covered ground quickly.
+And we didn’t get lost – which was unusual for me if nice.

 and fresh snow highlighted their contours beautifully.

-As we crossed spongy Ravenstonedale Moor, we left the snow behind
+By the time we crossed spongy Ravenstonedale Moor, we’d left the snow behind

-and by the afternoon we even had some rare sun.
+and by afternoon we even had a few rays of sun.

-After several days walking by myself, I enjoyed having company – and Pat would kindly laugh at my jokes (either that or he was hysterical with weariness).
+After several days walking by myself, I enjoyed having company – and Pat kindly laughed at my jokes (either that or he was hysterical with weariness).

-Dry stone walls accompanied us for mile upon mile; the skill of the wall builders always humbles me
+Dry stone walls accompanied us for mile upon mile.
+The skill of the craftsmen who built them humbles me;

-as does the feat of building (a now sadly disused) railway viaduct.
+as does the feat of building a now disused railway viaduct.
 This was once the main line to Kirkby Stephen from the west.

-There was only one long climb on day 5 – and cruelly it was towards the end.
+There was only one significant climb on Day 5 – and cruelly it came towards the end.

-Trudging up from Smardale Bridge, we needed frequent pauses (or at least I did) to pant and gasp whilst pretending just to be gazing back the way we had come.
+Trudging up from Smardale Bridge, we needed frequent pauses to pant and gasp whilst pretending only to be gazing back the way we had come.

 I had just enough energy to lift my camera for an obligatory shot of the famous signpost in the centre of the town.
 It is, I believe, the only one in England to record distances in miles and furlongs (220 yards).

-A very hot bath, a snooze, a cup of Earl Grey, attention to the only blister of the trip, a couple of pints, a meal, a chat with Pat and Sue, a stumble back to my B&B, a few lines of book and deep, undisturbed oblivion.
+A very hot bath, a snooze, a cup of Earl Grey, attention to the only blister of the trip, a couple of pints, a meal, a chat with Pat and Sue, a stumble back to my B&B, a few lines of my book and deep, undisturbed oblivion.